The ancestors of the Peverills family brought their name to England

 Peverills Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations

 occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Peverills were recorded, including Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverills family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverills Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peverills Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverills family to the New World and Oceana

 at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland

 , and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Peverills arrived in North America very early: John Peverley settled in Maine in 1626; Rebecca Peverley and her husband settled in Virginia in 1772.